xPushpeshx/web/index.md

 Hello! :wave:

-I'm Pushpesh, a B.tech Computer Science student at Shri Mata Vaisno Devi University.
+I'm Pushpesh, a Masters student at <b>Indian Institute of Technology Guwahati</b>.

 My interests are in Computer Vision, LLM, Bash Scripting and